rafael-figueiredo-alves/rafael-figueiredo-alves/readme.md

 <a id="Menu_Projects" href="https://www.google.com"><img src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/menu_projects.png" height="30" with="30"></a>
 <a id="Menu_Statistics" href="https://www.google.com"><img src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/menu_statistics.png" height="30" with="30"></a>
 <a id="Menu_keepInTouch" href="https://www.google.com"><img src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/menu_keepintouch.png" height="30" with="30"></a>

 # About me

+Hi, there!
+My name's Rafael de Figueiredo Alves.
+I'm a 37-year-old father of two children: my daughter Rafaela and my son Davi.
+I've been an English teacher for about 15 years, most of them at CCAA.
+Now I'd like to become a software developer.
+I've been studying really hard to become a great developer.
+I've been learning and working with **Delphi** since I was 12 years old.
+Recently, I've been studying a lot of stuff related to **HTML5, CSS3 and JavaScript** and I'm really into **ReactJS** now.

+My wife and kids are the secret of my success because they are the reason to keep me going and learning everything about computer programming.